 In the past couple of times that I have visited Greece, I have been offered a very dense cake that was simple and delicious.
 It was ravani, which is a traditional semolina flour cake.
-The first time was at a café in Athens named Focaccino, it was a cute almond cake that sat in the glass case.
-It looked so simple and moist, plus I love anything with almond flavor.
-The almond cake was wonderful, and perfect with my blended coffee drink.
+The first time was at a café in Athens named Focaccino, it was a small chunk of ravani set on a napkin and served with my blended coffee drink.

 The second time was outside of Delphi, and we were all served ravani with orange zest during lunch.
 I loved these simple flavorful cakes especially when served with a coffee drink.

 Roasted Chicken with Greek Herbs and Potatoes

 I truly get excited with this simple meat and potato dish.
 In my opinion it starts with the quality of the chicken, and you can taste the difference between the ones in America.

 It boils down to everything- the environment, what the chickens are fed, organic-not organic, etc. Then you cook that said chicken in fresh Greek herbs, olive oil, and add a side of root vegetables, and it becomes the perfect comfort food.

 Fresh Vegetable Soup

 I love soup.
 I love vegetables.
 This simple housemade vegetable soup outside of Delphi was very welcoming.
 The puree of local vegetables, Greek herbs, and the natural golden color may be common ground in Greece, but it tasted lovely to this American.

 I have always enjoyed fresh produce in any form while traveling.
 Typically the fruits and vegetables are seasonal and local, and it makes the simplest of dishes taste extraordinary.

 When I first read about Pastitsio online, I thought this cannot be Greek food.
 Come to realize, it absolutely is Greek food.
 This was just another example of what Americans are exposed to when it comes to Greek “Mediterranean” Food.